Search by Keyword

 “Remind the people to be subject to rulers and authorities, to be obedient, to be ready to do whatever is good, to slander no one, to be peaceable and considerate, and to show true humility toward all men.
 At one time, we too were foolish, disobedient, deceived and enslaved by all kinds of passions and pleasures.
 We lived in malice and envy, being hated and hating one another.
 But when the kindness and love of God our Savior appeared, He saved us, not because of righteous things we had done, but because of His mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit, whom He poured out on us generously through Jesus Christ our Savior, so that, having been justified by His grace, we might become heirs having the hope of eternal life.
 This is a trustworthy saying.
 And I want you to stress these things, so that those who have trusted in God may be careful to devote themselves to doing what is good.
 These things are excellent and profitable for everyone.”

 Jesus rose above all darkness, even death.
-He modeled excellence when He walked on earth by following His Father’s plan perfectly, by doing only what the Father had Him do.
-And He is still available to help us as we journey forth, enabling us to overcome any obstacle, helping us to “rise above” (I Jn.
-5:4).
+He modeled excellence when He walked on earth by following His Father’s plan perfectly, by doing only what The Father had Him do.
+And He is still available to help us as we follow Him forward, enabling us to overcome any obstacle, helping us to rise above (I Jn 5:4).

 Therefore, let us examine our priorities, our goals.
-Do the desires of our heart honor The Father, like Jesus’ did?
+Do the desires of our heart honor The Father, like Jesus’?
 Or do they give us sinful pleasure?

 Psalm 44:21 says that God knows the secrets of our hearts.
 Let us ask the Holy Spirit to reveal to us those secrets that do not please Him.
-Then confess them privately so that they will not defeat us publicly.
+Then confess them privately so they will not defeat us publicly.
 May we ask the Lord to create in us a pure heart and renew a steadfast spirit (Ps.
 51:10).
-Surely, these are choices of obedience that will position us for our Heavenly Father’s first and finest blessings.
+These are choices of obedience will position us for our Heavenly Father’s first and finest blessings, by His grace.